Hope Lompe

 You can read the story here, and read on the data award here.

-In 2025, I completed a bachelor's degree in journalism with a minor in political science from KPU, where I was a reporter for the student newspaper.
+In 2025, I completed a bachelor's degree in journalism with a minor in political science from KPU.
+I was on the Dean's Honour Roll twice and worked as a reporter for the student newspaper.

 More recently, I finished a three-month climate journalism fellowship with The Energy Mix in 2026.
 I am now a freelance journalist writing regularly on the climate beat, and a civic affairs reporter for the Gabriola Sounder.